The pens used for comparison and images on this page starting with the main image:

 - Ivory & Gold Fountain Pen

-Quality pens a daily-necessity anyone, from a manager to a van driver acknowledges their need.
-We understand the need for good quality products that one will be proud to buy and own.
+Quality pens a necessity today anyone, from a manager to a van driver acknowledges their versatility.
+We understand the demand for good quality stationery products that one will be proud to buy and own.

 What Is A Rollerball?

 The Rollerball history starts in 1963 with the Japanese Ohto company.
-In 1981 they developed the first ceramic Roller balls.
+In 1981 they developed the first ceramic Rollerballs.
 In 1991 the first fade proof/waterproof pigment Rollerball ink pen.
-These with several other prominent developments along the way.
+These with several other prominent developments.

-The Rollerball a multi-usage writing device that resembles a ballpoint.
-They discharge ink onto paper as fountain but a ball transfers ink from its reservoir.
+Rollerball pens are multi-usage writing instruments that resembles a ballpoint.
+They discharge liquid ink onto paper as fountain but a tiny ball transfers ink from its reservoir.

-Rollerball pens use water-based ink, they write fluidly because thinner ink but sits on paper longer.
-Besides that, Roller ball pens with tip sizes between 0.5 mm and 0.7 mm for fine work.
-The rollerball lines are finer and thus ideal for pen and ink sketching.
+Rollerball pens use water-based liquid ink, they write fluidly because thinner ink but sits on paper longer.
+Besides that, Roller ball pens with sizes between 0.5 and 0.7 mm for fine work.
+The rollerball pens line is finer and thus ideal for pen and ink sketching.

-Just as the fountain, the rollerball refill has an internal reservoir of thin ink that flows through a feed to the tip.
-The feed joins to the cartridge, controlling the stream to the tip, or roller ball of the pen.
+Just as the fountain, the rollerball refill has an internal reservoir of thin ink that allows the flow through a feed to the paper.
+The feed joins to the cartridge, controlling the stream to the tip of the pen similar to a fountain pen.

-Since these pens can use gel inks, they produce not just standard black and blue colours.
+Since these pens can use new gel inks, they produce not just standard black and blue colours.
 It limits liquid inks in colour to dye but gel use pigments with a greater assortment of colours to suspend in the gel.
-The variety of colours are more than appealing to personal tastes along with perfect for notes or business meetings and for making colour-coded graphs and charts for presentation.
+The variety of colours are more than appealing to personal tastes along with a favourite for field notes or everyday meetings and for making colour-coded graphs and charts.

-Rollerballs like fountain pens, I always think them a high-quality writing device.
+Rollerballs like fountain pens, I always think them a high-quality writing implement.
 In the most expensive pen designs, gold, silver and chrome plating.
 Along with lacquered finishes in a variety of colours.
-Sometimes made with polymer barrels, some transparent so you can see how much remaining inside the refills.
+Sometimes made with polymer barrels, some transparent so you can see how much ink remaining inside the refills.

-The distinction between ballpoint vs rollerball pens, being capped with two exceptions.
-Either the Lamy Tipo or Cross Edge most distinguished.
+The difference between ballpoint vs rollerball pens, being capped with two exceptions.
+Either the Lamy Tipo or Cross Edge most distinguished from a stationery store.

 A good and frequent note taker, for class, business or personal reasons.
-Good rollerball pens with the rolling tip put less stress on the hand than other types.
-Hence it’s accepted by many who finds it more ideal to use than any other.
+Good rollerball pens with the rolling end put less stress on the hand than other types through time.
+Hence it’s accepted by many who find it more ideal to use than any other.

 A critical tool for classrooms or seminars.
 Most rollerballs have rubberized clutches to make hand grip easier.

-Gel Rollerball pens have quick drying, water-resistant and archival safe inks.
+New gel Rollerball pens have quick drying, water-resistant and archival safe ink.
 Special ink you cannot alter, for checks and documents.

-Great for a range of professions and jobs.
+Great for a variety of professions and jobs.
 Retractable and capped pens in a variety of cheap ballpoint designs and colours.

-These ballpoint pens reliable and trusted choice for anyone to see them through a variety of tasks.
-Teachers choose them for grading, filling out forms, and handwriting.
-A lot of ballpoint pens for teachers who want diverse colours for many activities.
+These are reliable and trusted choice for anyone to get them through a variety of tasks anywhere.
+Teachers use them for grading, filling out forms, and handwriting.
+A large choice available for teachers who want diverse colours for many activities.

-Students will find worth in ballpoint pens using Easy Glide technology.
+Students will find worth in using Easy Glide technology pens.
 This allows smooth and comfortable use for tasks such as taking notes.
-Pens even with rubber grips for added comfort when taking tests or essays.
+Pens even with rubber grips for added comfort when taking tests, essays or using stationery.

 Ballpoint pens offer outstanding worth outside education.
-Important for office locations where writing a need.
+Important for office locations where writing is essential.

-Cases that need smooth constant writing, medium point often suitable.
+Cases that require smooth constant writing, medium point often suitable.
 One-millimeter lines created by medium ball points.
-Bold point to impose an impression on a page.
-A bold point produces a thicker 1.6-millimeter lines..
-Fine tip ballpoint pens produce 0.7 millimeter lines perfect for writing.
-They appear smooth and readable on the page.
+Bold point to impose an impression producing thick 1.6-millimeter lines.
+Fine ballpoint pens produce 0.7 millimeter lines popular for writing, they appear smooth and readable.

-Pocket clips to attach to a shirt, pants pocket or a notebook, hence useful for coping with a loose ballpoint pen in a fast-paced life.
-Based on the tasks someone uses them for, we can organize them with colourful outer shells.
-The ones with translucent outer shells allow users to see how much remains in their ballpoint refill.
+Pocket clips to attach to a shirt, pants pocket or a notebook, hence useful for coping with loose ballpoint pens in a fast-paced life.
+Based on the tasks someone uses them for, we can get them with colourful outer shells.
+The ones with translucent outer shells to see how much remains in their refill.
 Both capped, retractable and twist designs enable users to shelter the tip to guard and to preserve ink.

-Store’s stock a range of colours alongside the standard black, red and blue ballpoint pens.
-For those seeking to take vibrant impressions or to write in different colours for tasks, then the colours such as magenta, orange and lime and more.
-A range of packs have coloured inks, perfect for those looking for varied pen sets.
-Made easier since most pens with exteriors that match their refill color.
+Store’s stock an assortment of colours alongside the standard black, red and blue pens.
+For those seeking to take vibrant impressions or to write in different colours for tasks, then the colours such as magenta, orange and lime are best.
+A stationery range has packs of coloured ink, excellent for those looking for varied pen sets.
+Made easier since most pens with exteriors that match their refill colour.

 Though possible to buy single ballpoint pens, they have packs to standardize offices or institutions like schools.
-A good store will have pack selections from 5 to 25, and 60 pen packets of ballpoint pens, so, the customers can browse and select the quantity that fits their desires.
+A good stationery shop will have pack selections from 5 to 25, and 60 pen packets of ballpoint pens, so the customers can browse and select the quantity that fits their desire.

-The differences between ballpoint pen vs Rollerball pen abound, below some characteristics:
+The differences between ballpoint and Rollerball pens abound, below some characteristics:

-There are benefits to each and reasons a rollerball or ballpoint pen may be preferable.
+There are benefits to each and reasons a rollerball or ballpoint pens may be preferable.

-Below is a list of preference for either of the pens;
+Below is a list of pros and cons for either of the pens;

 - Dries fast